shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 ## Creating a webhook

 To get started creating a webhook, go to a Webhooks page, then navigate to the button above the webhooks list.
+Access to webhooks is controlled by the "Advanced -> Show Webhooks" permission.
+It is enabled for default Admin and Manager roles.

 ![Create Webhook Button](./images/webhooks/create_webhook_button.png)